use3168/Adhell3/README.md

 This can be useful to check whether particular URL is in the list.<br/>
 The list contains of unique domains.

+- Retain data across installations<br/>
+Adhell is usually generated with a unique package name.
+For the users that don't build Adhell with Android Studio, they cannot use the same package name.
+This means that they need to reinstall Adhell every times there is a new version and on every installation, they need to input the same data again and again. <br/>
+With this feature, there is no need to export or import functionality again.
+The data will be kept on internal storage and by next installation, the same data will be used.

 ## FAQ
 ### How Adhell works?